 Only in the most extreme cases can consumers be collected upon, even decades after the original debt was incurred.
 In some cases, like credit card debt and other unsecured debt, the statute of limitations is up to seven years since there was activity on the account.

-Be Careful When Dealing with Collection Agencies
+Be Careful When Dealing with Debt Collectors

 In many cases, consumers pay off these debts because they continue to appear on their credit reports.
 Just because the debt appears on your credit report doesn’t necessarily mean you have to pay it.